fedulovs/fedulovs/README.md

 ### Hi there 👋

-👨‍💻 I'm a passionate QA Engineer based in Finland
+👨‍💻 I'm a passionate QA Engineer @ Yousician

 ## What I do